Table of Contents:

 - Always be professional.
 This means communicate in a timely fashion, and follow through on all agreements.

-Your authenticity/integrity/trust is on the line with every Instagram collaboration …No pressure!
-No, but seriously, it is pressure.
+Your authenticity/integrity/trust is on the line with every Instagram collaboration.
 You need to manage your collaborations very carefully and listen to your gut.
-It can be tempting to accept a lucrative contract, but what if you lose your followers’ trust in the process?
+It can be tempting to accept a lucrative contract, but what if you lose your followers’ trust in the process.
 That’s a huge price to pay.

 - Does the company/product fall in line with your particular niche, within your style and complement your aesthetic?
 Don’t underestimate the importance of this point.
 If it is in line then you will have a win/win for you, your followers and the company.
 If not, it can come across as pure advertisement, you can lose followers, and it can fail for the company as well.